Skip to main content Skip to navigation Skip to footer

 The fork is a byte-for-byte copy of the parent’s image.
 Whatever’s in .env is in the fork’s .env.
 The fork’s containers boot.
 They read the same Stripe key.
 They call the same Stripe API with production credentials.
 From Stripe’s side, that call is you.

-time rdc repo secret set --name my-app --key DB_HOST --value postgres.internal --mode env --current ""
+rdc repo secret set --name my-app --key DB_HOST --value postgres.internal --mode env

 You see names and modes.
 No values.
-The list never shows values.
+The list never shows values, no matter who is asking.

 Wire it into compose